 I wonder how much time and effort we would have saved if I had known these things when we started home educating.
 I knew of no one who could mentor me and help me through my mistakes.
 New home educators today have so many more advantages now because home education has been tried and proven.
 It works!
 There are now experienced home educators who can come alongside you and show you how to make it easier, and there are many more curriculum choices and helps available to aid you.

 One of your best homeschool resources is your state homeschool organization, with the valuable years of experience and great benefits that it can offer home educators.
 Support it with your membership, participation, and encouragement.
 Reap the benefits throughout the year.

-Linda Watkins is the wife of David, homeschool mother of eight children (all now adults and home educating their own children), grandmother to fifteen grandchildren, pastor’s wife, music teacher, homeschool mentor, counsellor to struggling women, MACHE conference director,…
+Linda Watkins is the wife of David, homeschool mother of eight children (all now adults and home educating their own children), grandmother to twenty-five grandchildren, pastor’s wife, music teacher, homeschool mentor, counselor to struggling women, MACHE conference director,…